alostsock/craftingway/README.md

 ### Without a container

-Running the app requires Node.js, the [yarn](https://classic.yarnpkg.com/lang/en/docs/install) package manager, the Rust toolchain, and [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) for compilation.
+Running the app requires Node.js, the [yarn](https://classic.yarnpkg.com/lang/en/docs/install) package manager, the [Rust toolchain](https://www.rust-lang.org/tools/install), and [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) for compilation.
 All of these should be installed.
-A couple scripts also kinda assume a Linux system -- if you're on Windows, I strongly recommend just using WSL.
+A couple scripts also kind of assume a Linux system -- if you're on Windows, I strongly recommend just using WSL.

 After everything is installed, you should be able to build the submodule and run the app using the same `yarn` commands above.

 ### arm64 (including Apple silicon Macs)

 `wasm-pack` 0.11.x supports arm64, but you will get "Error: no prebuilt wasm-opt binaries are available for this platform".
 Modify `crafty/web/Cargo.toml` as the error message suggests.

+## Localization

+[Lingui](https://lingui.dev/) is used for localization.
+For the most part, their ["common React patterns" guide](https://lingui.dev/tutorials/react-patterns) can be followed.
+The exception to this is game data, which can be translated using `LocaleState.translateItemName` and `LocaleState.translateActionName`.
+This should handle most use cases.

+The workflow for adding translations should look something like:

+1. Mark text with a `<Trans>` or `t` macro
+2. Extract the newly marked message(s) with `yarn extract-messages`
+3. Add translations to the placeholders generated in the `src/locales/*.po` files
+4. Compile the translations with `yarn compile-messages`
+5. Check that the translations look OK in the app